 - Mechanical & Aerospace Engineering

 As the International Year of Light draws to a close, we have made some significant strides in our program.
-I am happy to report that Electro-Optics (EO) is in the process of becoming a new department.
-The proposal has been approved by the chairs of Electrical and Computer Engineering and Physics, the Academic Leadership Committee in the School of Engineering (SoE), the respective deans of SoE and the College of Arts and Sciences, the graduate school, and most recently, by the academic senate.
-Additionally, EO also formed its first advisory board which met on campus in November, 2015.
+I am happy to report that Electro-Optics (EO) is now the Department of Electro-Optics and Photonics.
+Additionally, EOP has formed its first advisory board, which met on campus in November, 2015.